Vyjayanti Vasanta Mogli: Activism

-Vyjayanti started her career of activism at Queer Swabhimana Yatra and founder of Telangana Hijra Intersex Transgender Samiti, an LGBT Right group based out of Hyderabad.
-Since then she has been fighting a battle for ensuring dignity and rights of transgender persons as well sexual minority.
-She was in forefront to file charge sheet against rowdy sheeter who were attacking trans persons in the city of Hyderabad.
-She asked the state government of Telangana to manifest more stronger policy for protecting transgender persons.
-She felt that the draconian law of Section 377 of Indian Penal Code should be abolished, because she had been abused and violated by police on multiple occasions under this law, She said "Village medics and babas often prescribe rape to cure lesbians of homosexuality.
+Vyjayanti started her career of activism at Queer Swabhimana Yatra and is one of the founders of Telangana Hijra Intersex Transgender Samiti, an LGBT Right group based out of Hyderabad.
+Since then, she has been fighting a battle for ensuring dignity and rights of transgender persons as well sexual minority.
+She was in forefront to file charge sheet against rowdy sheeter who was attacking trans persons in the city of Hyderabad.
+She asked the state Government of Telangana to manifest more stronger policy for protecting transgender persons.
+She felt that the draconian law of Section 377 of Indian Penal Code should be abolished, because she had been abused and violated by police on multiple occasions under this law, she said "Village medics and babas often prescribe rape to cure lesbians of homosexuality.
 Refusal to marry brings more physical abuse.
 Stories of family acceptance that you see on TV and other media are more of an urban phenomenon".
 Vyjayanti also voiced about the disrupt the "Behroopiyas" causing for Hyderabad transgender community and seek police intervention.